wmalab/DiffGR/README.md

 DiffGR: Differential genomic region detection function

+DiffGR is a novel statistical method for detecting differential genomic regions at TAD level between two Hi-C contact maps.
+Briefly, DiffGR utilizes the stratum-adjusted correlation coefficient (SCC), which can effectively eliminate the genomic-distance effect in Hi-C data, to measure the similarity of local genomic regions between two contact matrices, and then applies a nonparametric permutation test on those SCC values to detect genomic regions.

+#Installation

+The source code can be performed under version R4.0.2 with the installation of packages HiCcompare, hicrep and R.utils.

+#Input

 @dat1,@dat2 numeric.
-N*N HiC contact maps which have been preprocessed (2D mean filter smoothing and KR normalization)
+N*N HiC contact maps which have been preprocessed with 2D mean filter smoothing and KR normalization

 @tad1 @tad2 numeric.
 A vector of TAD boundaries of dat1 and dat2 (calling by HiCseg)